mparno/fenics-web/source/featured/2015/csf-lpt.rst

 ***************
 CFD simulations
 ***************
-The simulations were performed using the Open Source high-performance Navier-Stokes solver Oasis [3]_ coupled with the Lagrangian Particle Tracking solver.
+The simulations were performed using the Open Source high-performance Navier-Stokes solver Oasis [4]_ coupled with the Lagrangian Particle Tracking solver.
 The solver was run on the Abel supercomputer using 96 cores.
+A simulation of 13 cardiac cycles, or 10.14 seconds, used approximately 7 physical hours, or 670 CPU-hours.

 The resulting velocity field revealed the formation of vortical structures in conjuction with the nerve roots and denticulate ligaments, as shown in Figure 2.

 .. image:: images/streamlines_csf.png
 	:align: center